blackhistorymonthbelgium/black-history-month-belgium/src/pages/agenda/2022-boekenbeurs-en.md

 17:30u – Welcome by the Bookfair Team

-18:00u – [Panel : Traditions of Black storytelling ](https://www.eventbrite.be/e/262149615557)(with Kopano Tiyana Matoga, Words of
+18:00u – [Panel : Traditions of Black storytelling ](https://www.eventbrite.be/e/262149615557)(with Kopano Tiyana Maroga, Words of

 Colour, Mitchell Esajas, Yves Kibi Puati Nelen and moderated by Aminata Demba)

-19:30u – Spoken Word and musical performance by Caly J and Mind of Tumba
+19:30u – Spoken Word and musical performance by Calya J and Mind of Tumba

 20:30u – 23u  Reception with music by DJ SAHЯA